What is a Disability?

 How do you receive services?

-1. Schedule an intake meeting with the ADA Counselor.
-This meeting will be an opportunity for the ADA Counselor to review Accessibility Services and explain policies and procedures.
+- Schedule an intake meeting with the ADA Coordinator: email ada@danville.edu or call 434-797-8490.
+This meeting will be an opportunity for the review of Accessibility Services including the explanation of related policies and procedures.

-2. Send in documentation of your disability.
-For more information about documentation guidelines, please go to the following link: Documentation Guidelines
+- Send in documentation of your disability.
+For more information about documentation guidelines, please go to the following link: Documentation Guidelines.
+Allow the ADA Coordinator 7-10 business days to review your documentation.

-3. Meet with the ADA Counselor to go over your accommodation plan.
+- Meet with the ADA Coordinator to go over your accommodation plan.

-4. Meet with the ADA Counselor each semester to pick-up your faculty letters for each class.
+- Contact the ADA Coordinator each semester to pick-up your faculty letters for each class.